1n17/elonaplusone/readme.md

 # What is E+1
- a balance and qol features mod for _(well, technically a variant of)_ [Elona+](http://wanwanplus.blog.fc2.com/blog-entry-38.html)
+ a balance and qol features mod for _(well, technically a variant of)_ [Elona+](http://wanwanplus.blog.fc2.com/blog-entry-38.html) with which it is fully (ie. both ways) save compatible

+# Usage
+ unpack archived executable into matching E+ version directory

 # Features
  #### Tweak AI